Styyx1/Ruvaak-Readme/README.md

 ### Power Attacks

 Power Attacks are performed with the help of [Elden Power Attack](https://www.nexusmods.com/skyrimspecialedition/mods/66711) and the keybinds for it are set in the Elden.ini in said mod.
 By default it uses the ``G`` key for kb&m and the ``LB`` key for gamepad

+### Help I can't open locks

+Check out your Lockpicking perk tree.
+The perk mod is designed that way so you better spec into Lockpicking to get all the loot.

 ### Tweaking the Game Settings